Reasons for rejection

-19. A headlamp is retrofitted with a type of light source other than that specified by the vehicle manufacturer or the headlamp manufacturer (eg a headlamp designed for a halogen bulb is fitted with any other type of light source such as an HID or LED bulb, or any other light source such as LED strips or non-OEM angel eyes) (Note 8).
+16. A headlamp is retrofitted with a type of light source other than that specified by the vehicle manufacturer or the headlamp manufacturer (eg a headlamp designed for a halogen bulb is fitted with any other type of light source such as an HID or LED bulb, or any other light source such as LED strips or non-OEM angel eyes).

-c) as far towards each side of the vehicle as is practicable.
+b) as far towards each side of the motorcycle as practicable.

-21. A retrofitted dipped-beam headlamp on a vehicle with a GVM of 12,000 kg or less is positioned at a height exceeding 1.2m from the ground (Note 9).
+18. A retrofitted dipped-beam headlamp is positioned at a height exceeding 1.2m from the ground.

 If the dipped-beam headlamps are able to be adjusted from the driver’s seating position, the alignment must be checked with the adjustment at its highest position.

-If the vehicle is fitted with self-levelling suspension, the alignment must be checked with the suspension at its normal level.
+If the motorcycle is fitted with self-levelling suspension, the alignment must be checked with the suspension at its normal level.